 To be eligible for VFC, a child must fit one of these categories:

 - American Indian/Alaskan Native.

 Children whose health insurance policies do not cover some or all vaccines, or only cover vaccines until a child reaches a certain age (i.e. considered “underinsured”), may receive no cost immunizations at public sites such as county health department clinics and clinics that are designated as a Federally Qualified Health Center (FQHC) or a Rural Health Clinic (RHC).

 Providers must enroll to participate in the VFC program.
-Instructions for both public and private providers can be found here.
+Get Instructions for both public and private providers.